erickeno/time-to-be-hapi/README.md

 4. Run `$ node app`
 5. Connect to the server in a browser using `http://localhost:3000` or read the comments at the top of each app.js file for web addresses to view.

-Move through each code example directory re-running stage 3-4
+Move through each code example directory re-running stages 3-4

-## Code example
+## Code examples

 1. hapi server
 2. adding routes